JasperTecHK/bad-apple/README.md

 And to run the code:

-`python touhou_bad_apple_v2.py`
+`python touhou_bad_apple_v2-Threading_Implementation.py` --JasperTech

 And just follow the on-screen prompts.

-# Performance optimizations
+~~# Performance optimizations
 Currently, my implementation of a rudimentary static `time.sleep()` function results in an incremental error over time.
 This thus leads to the frame accucracy drifting.

-I am also looking into improving frame extraction and generation times.
+~~I am also looking into improving frame extraction and generation times.

 # Current known issues and bugs
-Despite being a somewhat simple program, my crappy implementation has led to a lot of unresovled bugs and issues.
+~~Despite being a somewhat simple program, my crappy implementation has led to a lot of unresovled bugs and issues.
 I am currently looking at fixing some of them.

-1) block=False is not supported in Linux
+~~1) block=False is not supported in Linux

 ~~I am currently trying to find alternatives to the `playsound` library.
 Using two different threads is not an option currently as
 I was running into desynchronization issues.~~

-This issue has been fixed in v3, alongside other performance improvements.
+~~This issue has been fixed in v3, alongside other performance improvements.

-2) No such file or directory: 'ExtractedFrames/BadApple_1.jpg'
+~~2) No such file or directory: 'ExtractedFrames/BadApple_1.jpg'

-Not really sure how this is happening, but will be looking into fixing it.
+~~Not really sure how this is happening, but will be looking into fixing it.
 I was unable to replicate the error but I assume it is due to my botchy implementation of file directories for the assets.

+Most of the above have been solved on my branch's v2-Threading_Implementation version.
+Timing is a mild issue, unsure of if issue exists on Windows, or environment, but is consistantly 0.00x, instead of Linux's smoother 0.000x.
+Still, timing is good enough to the regular viewer. --JasperTech

 # Version descriptor
 1) touhou_bad_apple_v1.py